DFW Skylink: Operations

-The Skylink system is airside at DFW, serving passengers connecting between flights, and is inaccessible to those not arriving at DFW or who have not cleared security.
-There is no need to leave security and be re-screened when switching terminals.
-Arriving international passengers who are not pre-cleared (e.g. Canada) clear United States Customs and Border Protection formalities and are then security screened before access to the terminals.
-Departing international passengers connecting from domestic or pre-cleared international flights do not need to be re-screened.
+The Skylink system operates airside at DFW, mostly serving passengers connecting between flights, and is inaccessible to those who have not cleared security.

+Skylink operates trains 24 hours a day, 365 days a year.
+The system is double-tracked and both tracks are operational between 5 am and midnight.
+Between midnight and 5 am, one track may be taken out of operation to allow for maintenance.
+The system has crossovers between the Terminal D stations and the Terminal E stations.
+There are also pocket tracks in the sections of the guideway that cross International Parkway.

 The longest trip between farthest stations is 9 minutes with an average 5 minute journey.
 This allows most passengers to make a connection from any one flight to another in around seven minutes, not including walking time to and from the stations.
+The train supports a minimum airline connection time of 30 minutes.

 The Skylink system uses a total of 64 Innovia APM 200 vehicles, coupled together into two car trains.
 Each Skylink vehicle can accommodate up to 69 passengers and their carry-on luggage.
 The Innovia APM 200 technology is also used at London Heathrow Airport's Terminal 5 as well as the PHX Sky Train.

 The audio announcements on SkyLink are provided by local voice-over artist Doc Morgan.

 Structure

 The concrete and steel guideway for Skylink, elevated at an average of 50 ft, was constructed above the terminals on 375 columns in a 4.81 mi bi-directional loop.
 The inner track travels clockwise and the outer track travels counter-clockwise.

 Each of the five terminals contains two stations which are accessed on the secure (air) side.
-Unlike the previous Airtrans APM system, Skylink only connects terminals and does not travel to the airport's parking lots or rental car facility.
+Unlike the previous Vought Airtrans APM system, Skylink only connects terminals and does not travel to the airport's parking lots or rental car facility.
 The stations contain four sets of doors on each platform for entrance and exiting of passengers.
 Two more stations can be constructed for a future Terminal F if it is built.